52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

    *Random Plateau Mutation*

-      This method is based on the Random Walk Mutation.
       A set of four waypoints is selected:

         - a *plateau center* that is chosen on a random basis,
-        - the *plateau edges* which is are the waypoints ``plateau_size``/2 waypoints before and behind the plateau center,
+        - two *plateau edges* which are the waypoints ``plateau_size``/2 waypoints before and behind the plateau center,
         - two *connectors* which are the waypoints ``plateau_slope`` before and behind the plateau edges.

-      The plateau edges are moved in the same direction to one of their N-4 neighbourhood positions.
-A *plateau* is drawn by connecting the following waypoints by a great circle route
+      The plateau edges are moved in the same direction to one of their N-4 neighbourhood positions as for random-walk mutation.
+A *plateau* is drawn by connecting the plateau edges to the connectors and to each other via great circle routes.
-        - the first connector to the mutated original waypoint,
-        - the mutated original waypoint and the mutated waypoint partner,
-        - the mutated waypoint partner and the second connector.
       Selected by ``GENETIC_MUTATION_TYPE=rndm_plateau``.

       .. figure:: /_static/algorithm_genetic/random_plateau_mutation.png